How to Lucid Dream

 There are two types of sleep, rapid eye movement (REM) and non-REM, which contains four stages of sleep.
-During a typical night of sleep, you will cycle through all five of these sleep stages several times.
+During a typical night of sleep, you will cycle through all four of these sleep stages several times.
 With each cycle, the REM stage gets longer.

 Stage 1 non-REM is the transition from wakefulness to light sleep.
 Your heartbeat, breathing, and eye movements slow as your muscles begin to relax.
 Stage 1 non-REM usually lasts a few minutes and someone in this stage can easily be woken up.

 Stage 2 non-REM is a period of light sleep when your muscles further relax, eye movement stops, and your body’s temperature drops.
 Brain activity also begins to slow.